 Bringing Atlantic white cedar swamps back to Maryland is part of that strategy, and watching young people participate in the process gives us hope for a future where people and nature thrive together.

 Seventh graders aren't the only ones who have the opportunity to plant Atlantic white cedar at Nassawango Creek Preserve.
 Each year there is a planting day in late March reserved for all volunteers.
-Sign up for our Great Places e-newsletter to get updates about this and other opportunities across Maryland and DC.
+Sign up for our Nature News e-newsletter to get updates about this and other opportunities across Maryland and DC.